MicrosoftEdge/WebView2Feedback/FindOnPage.md

 The WebView2Find API offers methods and events for text finding and navigation within a WebView2 control.
-It enables developers to programmatically initiate Find operations, navigate Find results, suppress default UI, and customize Find options like query and Find direction.
+It enables developers to programmatically initiate Find operations, navigate Find results, suppress default UI, and customize Find options like find query.
 It also tracks the status of operations, indicating completion, match count changes, and match index changes.

 ## Examples